Healthy Gingerbread Latte

 It couldn’t be easier to make (under 5 minutes) and will totally leave you feeling festive without a sugar headache or stomach ache.

-Healthy holiday desserts to enjoy with this latte:
+Healthy holiday desserts to enjoy with a latte

 - Healthy Gingerbread Muffins